dereuromark/CakePHP-DatabaseLog/docs/README.md

 Make sure you clear the cache, and also remove the local sqlite DB (as this doesn't get cleared automatically).
 Especially when you get errors after upgrading, like `General error: 1 no such column: DatabaseLogs.summary` etc.

+For SQlite or any custom connection, make sure to run the migrations correctly:

+    bin/cake migrations migrate -p DatabaseLog -c sqlite

 ## Contributing
 Feel free to fork and pull request.